x42/zconvo.lv2/README.md

 long impulse-responses.
 Configurations up to true-stereo (4 channels) are supported.

-The configurable convolver has the option to to buffer the signal, introducing one cycle of latency for increased reliability (and lower DSP load.
+The configurable convolver has the option to buffer the signal, introducing one cycle of latency for increased reliability (and lower DSP load.
 This is always enabled for the preset-variant.